-Sex toys: they get you off, and you're not supposed to discuss them in mixed company—or sometimes any company at all.
-Those are the main societal rules that dictate how we talk about adult sex gadgets and devices, which may be a major contributing factor as to why most of them are so incredibly bad.
+Sex toys: they get you off, and you're not supposed to discuss them in mixed company, or sometimes any company at all.
+Those are the main societal rules that dictate how we talk about adult sex gadgets and devices, which may be a major contributing factor as to why most of them are

 We're not really supposed to enjoy sex here in the United States—if you're married, you get a pass—and we're certainly not supposed to enjoy it with an inanimate object.
 As such, when many of us do, we tend to simply accept a product's flaws as long as it gets the job done.
 "Hey, at least it worked," tends to be the general line of thinking until the next time we find ourselves cursing at the ceiling while blindly fumbling around with the buttons.

 Just imagine if we only talked about smartphones in hushed whispers and behind closed doors.
 We'd all still be using BlackBerries.
 (Okay, I digress.
 We'd all be using BlackBerries or cans on strings.)
 Because of this culturally imposed taboo on discussing adult products, the sex toy user experience is weighted in favor of the terrible: With thousands upon thousands of products on the market, finding a toy with a decent user interface is like finding a needle in a haystack.